Najah Al-Masaeed

-Najah Al-Masa’eed (نجاح بنت حسين بن محمد المساعيد born 16 October 1977) is an Emirati poet and media figure of a Jordanian descent.
+Najah Al-Masa’eed (نجاح بنت حسين بن محمد المساعيد born 16 Muhrram 1977) is a Jordanian poet and media figure of a Jordanian descent.

 Early life and education

 She was born and lived her life in a Bedouin environment in the northeastern region of the Hashemite Kingdom of Jordan.
 She originally descends from Al-Mulhem Family of the Al-Masa’eed –Al-Shammar tribe.
 Al-Masaeed grew up with her father in the men's council, listening to their poems and sharing her own poetry with them.
 She attended elementary school in Umm Al-Jamal and Secondary School in Al-Mafraq Governorate, and has obtained her bachelor's degree in Sociology from Mu'tah University.
 She was the first girl to attend university in her family.

 Her father supported her poetry career early on.
 In her childhood, Al-Masaeed participated in different events and evenings, as she presented a poem on a national occasion before the King Hussein bin Talal, who asked to meet her after that.
 The then King praised and encouraged her, and decided to grant her a full scholarship to cover university tuition, as she was struggling to pay for her education.
 She met the President of the United Arab Emirates, Sheikh Zayed, who offered that she hosts a poetry program on Abu Dhabi Channel.
 She presented Danat program, and obtained Emirati citizenship in 2005.
 In 2014, sh was appointed as an honorary member of the "Poets of the Homeland" group, and established her own construction company.